jambombs24/Enhanced_and_Modernized/README.md

 - Run the game, and load the save you just installed.
 - You'll spawn in the waiting room.
 Press [Enter], and select the RaceMenu option to create your character.
 - Once you're done with that, press [Shift] and [Home] to open the Improved Camera editor.
 - Select the OStim profile, and enable "First Person Overhaul" under View -> Fixes.
+(This might already be set properly, but check just in case.)
 - Save the profile.
 - Open the Skyrim Unbound MCM to cuztomize how you'll start, or just press [Enter] and then "Continue" to get right into things.
 - You should be good to go!
 Go play Skyrim.